- Colleen Durkin; props by doug johnston

 - Images from Kentucky Route Zero (top) and Jonathan Blow’s The Witness

 Chyr doesn't have a dog-eared copy of the notoriously perplexing Thomas Pychon novel lying around, but he's in many ways a direct product of the increasing intersection of fine art and video games that Blow helped set in motion.
-But Chyr says he didn't choose video games because he loves the medium; it's merely the form that offers the most artistic possibilities.
-And that's part of what makes Chyr an exciting and pioneering figure.
+Chyr says he didn't choose video games because he loves the medium; it's merely the form that offers the most artistic possibilities.
+And that's part of what makes him an exciting and pioneering figure.
 Up until this point, video game designers have been mostly familiar with other video games or the rather intellectually shallow realm of nerd culture—sci-fi, fantasy, superheroes.
 Manifold Garden's influences are Chyr's—fine art, cinema, architecture, physics.
 That constellation of unconventional reference points has the potential to both appeal to art crowds and broaden the interests of current gamers, says Bit Bash's Lach.

 "As these worlds mingle, you see people trained in fine arts working [in games]," he says, "and that's great because some of the best projects are heavily influenced by other mediums and not by games."